Th3CL0wnS3c/Udemy-Course-Ansible-Webapp-flask-with-HAProxy/README.md

 # Ansible_Web_app_flask_with_HAPROXY

-Solution for Udemy Course Ansible Advanced
+Solution for Udemy Course Ansible Advanced by MMmumshad

 Architecture :